unstabl3/recce/README.md

 To do so visit here
 [How to create slack webhook](https://slack.com/intl/en-in/help/articles/115005265063)

-Configure your slack_webhook in config.py file present in the recce.
+Configure your slack_webhook in recce.py in order to recieve slack notifications(you can skip if you don't want notifications). .

 `slack_webhook = "PUT YOUR WEBHOOK HERE"`